by Maurie Backman | March 7, 2020

-The Ascent is reader-supported: we may earn a commission from offers on this page.
+Many or all of the products here are from our partners that compensate us.
 It’s how we make money.
 But our editorial integrity ensures our experts’ opinions aren’t influenced by compensation.
+Terms may apply to offers listed on this page.

 Not sure why your loan or credit card application was rejected?
 These factors could explain it.

 When you need access to money, applying for a new credit card is often an easy way to get it.
-The same holds true with a personal loan.
+The same holds true with a personal loan

 Now, you're probably aware that if your credit is poor, your chances of getting approved for a loan or credit card are pretty slim.
 But here are a few more surprising reasons why your application could get denied.